 Creating the industrial-style decor planters involved mostly HMS’ metalwork capabilities.
 The team worked from a set of supplied drawings which they used to shape, measure and weld the boxes.
-Working closely with David Farmer of Porte Noire and Timothy Block of London Wine Cellar, the HMS team successfully completed and installed the planter boxes.
+Working closely with David Farber of Porte Noire and Timothy Block of London Wine Cellar, the HMS team successfully completed and installed the planter boxes.

 To complete the project, the team used their welding, fabrication, and plating capabilities.
 And to help diversify their skills, two HMS apprentices were involved throughout the project.

 In their initial designs, Porte Noire were looking for the planters to feature one single pane of curved glass.
 Unfortunately, this design would’ve led to a major expense and a much longer timescale.
 With the launch date fast approaching, this was not an option.
 The compromise was to instead use three panes of glass, which both the client and HMS were more than happy with.